moneyprotocol/engineering/README.md

 | MCR <= ICR < TCR & SP.BPD  < vault.debt | Do nothing.                                                                                                                                                                                                                                                                                                                                                                                                  |
 | ICR >= TCR                               | Do nothing.                                                                                                                                                                                                                                                                                                                                                                                                  |

-## Gains From Liquidations
+## Liquidation Gains

-Stability Pool depositors gain Bitcoin over time, as liquidated debt is cancelled with their deposit.
-When they withdraw all or part of their deposited tokens, or top up their deposit, the system sends them their accumulated RBTC gains.
+Over time, depositors in the Stability Pool experience Bitcoin gains, as the liquidated debt is canceled using their deposits.
+Whenever they choose to withdraw some or all of their deposited tokens or increase their deposit, the system sends them the RBTC gains they have accumulated.

-Similarly, a Vault's accumulated gains from liquidations are automatically applied to the Vault when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying BPD.
+Likewise, any gains accumulated by a Vault through liquidations are automatically incorporated into the Vault whenever its owner performs any operation, such as adding or withdrawing collateral or issuing or repaying BPD.

 ## BPD Token Redemption